Elcampeoncr7/Smart-Traffic-Light-Management-System/README.md

 ![opt1](/Smart%20Traffic%20Signal/Output_data_files/trained_model.jpg)

-### Stpe 5 : Running the Simulation without training model to check the difference :
+### Step 5 : Running the Simulation without training model to check the difference :

 To run a pre-trained model on the GUI, use 'without_training.py' with the command: